ihsoft/TimberbornModsUnity/Assets/CategoryButton/StaticFiles/ThunderstorePackage/README.md

 In case you experience problems, message me in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message me directly (Tobbert#1607).
 I will try to fix it as soon as possible. :D

 ## Changelog

+### 1.1.0 18.8.2022

+- The last used button will now be selected upon reopen.
+- Added the possibility to use shift+scroll to switch between buttons of the same group.

 ### 1.0.4 16.8.2022